FUenal/Azure-SOC-Honey-Net/README.md

 ## Introduction

- I am thrilled to present my latest project, which focuses on building a honeynet in Azure to simulate real-world cyber attacks.
-This project showcases my skills in Azure security, incident response, and environment hardening
+I'm excited to introduce my most recent undertaking, centered around creating a honeynet within the Azure environment to replicate authentic cyber threats.
+This endeavor highlights my proficiency in Azure security, incident response, and fortifying digital environments.

 ## Objective
-The main objective of this project was to [set up virtual machines that were intentionally vulnerable](https://github.com/FUenal/Azure-VM-Prep/blob/main/README.md) in the Azure infrastructure to attract and analyze cyber attacks.
-This helped me to better understand the tactics and techniques used by attackers, while also showcasing my ability to respond quickly and effectively to any identified issues.
+The primary goal of this project involved establishing intentionally vulnerable virtual machines within the Azure infrastructure, as detailed [here](https://github.com/FUenal/Azure-VM-Prep/blob/main/README.md).
+The aim was to attract and analyze cyber attacks, providing valuable insights into the tactics and techniques employed by attackers.
+Through this initiative, I demonstrated my capability to promptly and efficiently respond to identified issues.

 ## Technologies, Regulations, and Azure Components Employed: